What is Tapping and EFT?

 - Tapping may or may not involve the use of general affirmations while tapping on the points.
 For example, “I am abundant” or “The perfect relationship is now coming my way”.

 - In EFT, we typically refrain from using these types of general affirmations.
 Instead, we direct our attention toward negative feelings, thoughts or memories.
 This approach helps us to become aware of and acknowledge our felt sense and current emotional state.
-Awareness is the first step in moving towards acceptance, change, and ultimately, resolution.
+Awareness is the first step in moving towards acceptance, change, and ultimately, clarity and resolution.

 Past experiences: